-Merton is one of the oldest and most beautiful colleges in Oxford with medieval and 17th-century buildings and a fine garden protected by the city wall.
-Merton has a strong sense of community with a lively and stimulating atmosphere.
-As with other colleges, we have a strong ethos of widening participation and are keen to attract talented applicants, whatever their background.
+Ours is a close-knit community with a friendly and stimulating atmosphere, and superb academic and welfare support.
+We have a strong ethos of widening participation and are keen to attract talented applicants, whatever their background.

 Read more on the college website.

 …large enough to have many circles of friends, but also small enough to feel like part of a Merton family.

 …packed with lovely and supportive people at all levels of the college.

 …chatting at the late gate for a long time after dinner with friends.